-Although this Granola Stuffed Maple Acorn Squash looks like a rather decadent way to enjoy acorn squash, it’s actually really nutritious as long as you go easy on the syrup.
-The stuffing can be made with just granola, just oats, or a mixture of the two, whatever you prefer.
-It doesn’t matter as long as the total used is a cup and a half.
+A rather decadent way to enjoy squash, this fall favorite is nutritious and has just the right ratio of salty to sweet.
+The stuffing is rather addictive and can be made with just oats,... just granola, or a mixture of the two — whatever you prefer.
 This recipe also uses every part of the squash.
-Squash seeds so often get thrown away, but they are delicious toasted, so we use them here as a garnish.
-Any crunchy leftovers are the perfect healthy snack.
+Squash seeds so often get thrown away, but they are delicious when toasted and are used here as a garnish.
+Any crunchy leftovers are the perfect healthy snack for the next day.

-1. Preheat the oven to 425° F. Cut the acorn squash in half lengthwise, and scoop out the seeds and reserve in a bowl for later use.
+Preheat the oven to 425 degrees.
+Cut the squash in half lengthwise, and scoop out the seeds and reserve in a bowl for later use.

-2. Using a brush, spread the olive oil or melted butter all over the cut side of the acorn squash, then sprinkle with brown sugar.
+Using a brush, spread the olive oil or melted butter all over the cut sides of the squash, then sprinkle with brown sugar.
 Place cut side up on a baking sheet lined with aluminum foil.
 Bake for 20-25 minutes or until nearly tender.

-3. While the squash are baking, make the stuffing: in a large bowl mix together the granola, oats, raisins, and the ½ cup of chopped walnuts.
+While the squash halves bake, make the stuffing: In a large bowl mix together the granola, oats, raisins, and the ½ cup of chopped walnuts.
 Add ½ cup of hot water and ¼ cup of the maple syrup.
 Mix well.
-Set aside, Clean the seeds making sure there are no acorn squash meat or strings attached.
-Set aside.
+Set aside, and clean the seeds so that minimal meat or strings are attached.

-5. Return to the oven and bake at 425° F oven for another 10 minutes, or until the squash arre completely tender when pierced with a fork or skewer.
-Serve hot garnished with walnuts and the toasted acorn squash seeds.
+Return to the oven and bake at 425 degrees oven for another 10 minutes, or until the squash halves are completely tender when pierced with a fork or skewer.
+Serve warm, garnished with walnuts and the toasted acorn squash seeds.

-Acorn squash are not uniform in size, so before you remove them from the oven check with a fork to make sure they are tender.
+All squash are not uniform in size, so before removing them from the oven, check with a fork to make sure they are tender.

-If you make the stuffing with just oats, add a little more hot water to bring it together.
-Add a tablespoon at a time until you have the right consistency.
+If the stuffing is made with just oats, add a little more hot water to bring it together.
+Add a tablespoon at a time until the stuffing has the right consistency.